 Bathing Techniques for Dogs

-If your dog is already familiar with bath time it’s just a matter of taking him through a proper bathing technique.
-If your dog is a novice, you might want to try getting him used to the idea of standing in the bath without water first.
+If your dog is already familiar with bath time, it’s just a matter of taking him through a proper bathing technique.
+If your dog is a novice, get him used to the idea of standing in the bath without water first.
 You could even make standing in the tub a game that earns him treats.

-- Start by wetting the dog all over, leaving his head, face, and ears for later.
-Shampoo his hind legs, tail and be sure to wash the “you-know-where” parts.
-Continue by shampooing the body, chest, and front legs.
+Start by wetting the dog all over, leaving his head, face and ears for later.
+Shampoo his hind legs and tail, and be sure to wash the “you-know-where” parts.
+Continue by shampooing the body, chest and front legs.

-- With extra-care wet the head, face, and ears.
-Cup your hands over his ears to prevent water from entering the canal.
+Using extra care, wet the head, face and ears.
+Cup your hands over his ears to prevent water from entering the ear canal.
 Lather these areas with care because even tearless shampoo is uncomfortable in the eyes.

-- Rinse thoroughly, and when you think you’ve done a good rinse job
+Rinse thoroughly, and when you think you’ve done a good rinse job, rinse and rinse again.

-- To keep your dog from getting a chill, quickly wrap him in a blanket and towel dry each and every part of his body.
+To keep your dog from getting a chill, quickly wrap him in a blanket and towel-dry every part of his body.

 If you can get an extra pair of hands to help, do so.
 Every little bit helps.
-All it takes is just a splash of water, a dab of shampoo and a lot of tender loving care to get your dog smelling and brand new.
+All it takes is a splash of water, a dab of shampoo and a lot of tender loving care to get your dog smelling fresh.
 That is, until he discovers the mud puddle next door …